-“Don’t travel at night, don’t travel by car, and don’t travel out of the city,” the words of the Department of State (DoS) repeated over and over in my head as we zipped along the small highway in darkness.
+“Don’t travel at night, don’t travel by car, and don’t travel out of the city,” the words of the U.S. Department of State (DoS) repeated over and over in my head as we zipped along the small highway in darkness.
 “It’s fine,” reassured the friend of a friend driving the car.
 She was from the area and promised that it was safe.
 And it had been.
 We spent an entire day in Uruapan, Angahuan, and Patzcuaro—all in the red “Do Not Travel” zone of Michoacán, Mexico according to the DoS.
 I knew this as I scheduled my trip, but how could I tell the environmental and cultural history of a volcano without seeing it?
 I had to experience the landscape and the volcano for myself.

 Unfortunately, I had glanced at the local news headlines before leaving Morelia, a large city in Michoacán to which the DoS allowed travel.
 The headlines showed grim stories about murder and gang activity throughout the state.
 Rattled by DoS restrictions and alarming news articles, I felt apprehensive.
 When we reached Parícutin, the small volcano that constitutes the topic of my dissertation, I finally felt at ease.
 Climbing over huge lava rocks at the volcano was the only place I could let go of DoS warnings.
 My elation at walking the same ground as the locals, scientists, and tourists that I study supplanted all other feelings.